 Anyone who performs a service or work for Innovation Norway has a duty of secrecy concerning information he or she obtains through this service or work about other parties’ business or private affairs.
-The statutory duty of secrecy is regulated in the Innovation Norway Act section 27 and applies to inter alia employees, office holders and consultants.
-The entire provision is included below.

 The purpose of the statutory duty of secrecy is to secure equal treatment and protect the interests of all parties disclosing information regarding business or private affairs to Innovation Norway.
 The statutory duty of secrecy provides a sufficient legal protection and breach of the duty of secrecy is a criminal offence pursuant to the Penal Code sections 209 and 210.
 The penal provision also applies to breaches taking place after conclusion of the service or work for Innovation Norway.